AUTOR

 Tuesday, October 30, 2012

-For fans of progressive rock is a must have album Quatermass unique, especially for those who like where the keyboard is the dominating style that prospered in the early 70s.
+For fans of progressive rock is a must have album Quatermass unique, especially for those who like where the keyboard is the dominating style that thrived in the early 70s.
 Although the band had only three members, their stories are as colorful as the music they produced.
 Pete Robinson (keyboards) and Johnny Gustafson (bass) joined Mick Underwood (drums) and founded Episode Six, a band that included Ian Gillan who later became the voice of Deep Purple.
 Underwood was also involved with The Outlaws and The Herd, only a few years before Peter Frampton arrived.
-When the band finally formed Quatermass in 1970, had set eyes on a format where the energy used in your keyboard Robinson would give them the sound.
+When the band finally formed Quatermass in 1970, they had set eyes on a format where the energy used in their Robinson keyboard would give them the sound.
 Both issues, "Black Sheep" and "One Blind Mice", were released as singles, but fell on deaf ears, but the sound of the band was equally moved as the repertoire of The Nice.
 The Quatermass sound is far from being a hollow sound isolated and without direction.
-After this album the band split, with Gustafson later doing session work for Kevin Ayers, Steve Hackett, and Ian Hunter and others, while Robinson found new life in the progressive jazz band Brand X. Beautifully packaged with informative notes, Quatermass resonates today as it did in 1970, and one can only wonder how he could be overlooked during its release.
+After this album the band split, with Gustafson later doing session work for Kevin Ayers, Steve Hackett, and Ian Hunter and others, while Robinson found new life in the progressive jazz band Brand.

 Monday, October 1, 2012